Lawyers' Movement: Temporary reinstatement

 Four months into the movement, Musharraf caved under the "pressure of incessant nonviolent civil resistance" and reinstated Chaudhry as the chief justice on 20 July 2007.
 The Supreme Court cleared Chaudhry of all charges when restoring him to his earlier position.
 Nevertheless, the lawyers still continued their movement against Musharraf, declaring his actions and rule "illegal".

 The legal community put pressure on Chaudhry to take up several controversial cases against the Musharraf regime – one such case challenged the army chief's eligibility as a candidate in the upcoming presidential elections on 6 October 2007.

+The 2007 Constitutional Battle Against the NRO

+On October 6, 2007, right when the Lawyers' Movement was hitting its peak, a Lahore-based lawyer named Nasrullah Khan Babar made a massive move against the government.
+He stepped into the Lahore High Court to file a lawsuit directly challenging President Pervez Musharraf’s brand new National Reconciliation Ordinance (NRO) the infamous deal that dropped corruption charges for powerful politicians.
+Babar openly called the NRO a bad-faith move, arguing that under Article 25 of the Constitution, everyone has to be treated equally under the law.
+He told the court it was completely unfair to create a special shield for corrupt officials while holding regular people accountable.
+He even went as far as calling the ordinance a "reward for thieves who plundered the country's wealth" just to keep Musharraf in power.
+His high court challenge became a major part of the legal rebellion that kept pushing against the military regime, setting the stage for the Supreme Court to eventually trash the NRO as unconstitutional a couple of years later.

 Judiciary dismissed again under emergency rule

 On 3 November 2007, the reelected president Pervez Musharraf declared a state of emergency in Pakistan and imposed a provisional constitutional order (PCO).
 Under the PCO, Musharraf dismissed the chief justice again and removed about sixty other judges.
 Several opposition politicians and lawyers called the removal of these judges as "illegal and unconstitutional".

 In shuffling the functions of the judiciary, several judges to asked to take oath under the 2007 PCO arrangements.
 The lawyers, in turn, refused to take oath under the PCO and reacted to the dismissals and the emergency rule by boycotting the courts and taking part in protests and hunger strikes.
 People from outside the legal community also took part in these protests further motivated by political agendas.
 The international pressure following the nationwide protest forced Musharraf to end emergency rule in December 2007.
 In ending the emergency rule, Musharraf still did not reinstate Chaudhry and the other judges who had refused to take oath under the PCO arrangements.
 These judges had persistently protested and did so until Musharraf resigned in August 2008.